For Jens Stolenberg, the allies must “do more” for their defense

 Read also: Army executives want fund to guarantee budget hike

 Germany remains at 1.49% despite the commitment to create a special fund of 100 billion euros dedicated to the Bundeswehr.
-Belgium and Denmark also announced an increase in their military spending in 2022 after the invasion of Ukraine by Russia, but remain below 1.5% of their GDP.
+Belgium and Denmark also announced an increase in their military spending in 2022 following the invasion of Ukraine by Russia, but remain below 1.5% of their GDP.

-NATO countries committed in 2014, after the annexation of Crimea by Russia, to increase their defense spending to 2% of their GDP in 2024.
+NATO countries committed in 2014, following the annexation of Crimea by Russia, to increase their defense spending to 2% of their GDP in 2024.
 “Many” member states of the organization “ have announced significant increases in their defense spending since the invasion of Russia.
 These promises must now materialize because defense spending has underpinned everything we have been doing since 2014,” argues Jens Stoltenberg.

 Also read: In Asia, the crazy arms race